michaeljgrieshaber/conspiracyPeerist/README.md

 ## Post MVP

-1. Attach users to comments
-2. Add a counter to each theory so the listing page shows how many comments it has
+1. Add a counter to each theory so the listing page shows how many comments it has

 ## Code Showcase